-Degree Apprentices will participate in activities that complement our business targets and objectives working alongside qualified personnel.
+Degree Apprentices will participate in activities that complement our business targets and objectives, working alongside qualified personnel.

-Joining the business teams you will be based primarily at our Westinghouse Springfields site.
+Joining the business teams, you will be based primarily at our Westinghouse Springfields site.
 Upon successful completion of your training, future opportunities may arise at this or other Westinghouse locations.

 For the Cyber Security Degree apprenticeship:

 It's a unique opportunity to develop advanced skills while helping us to grow our technical capabilities.
-You'll learn while you earn, gain a recognized qualification and build your experience and confidence in the workplace.
+You'll learn while you earn, gain a recognised qualification and build your experience and confidence in the workplace.

-Working within our IT department, you should operate with a considerable degree of autonomy and research, analyze, model, assess, and manage cybersecurity risks; design, develop, justify, manage and operate security solutions; and detect and respond to incidents.
+Working within our IT department, you should operate with a considerable degree of autonomy and research, analyse, model, assess, and manage cybersecurity risks; design, develop, justify, manage and operate security solutions; and detect and respond to incidents.

-You must have the ability to work on your own initiative and also cooperate effectively as a team member.
+You must have the ability to work on your initiative and cooperate effectively as a team member.
 Throughout the apprenticeship, you will have the opportunity to develop your knowledge and practical skills with a broad range of technologies.

-We welcome applicants from all backgrounds and all eligible applicants will ideally have
+We welcome applicants from all backgrounds, and all eligible applicants will ideally have

 3 A Levels with at least one qualification in Maths or a Science/Technology subject.